 Yes — Under Armour is still a leader in 2025, especially in high-performance training, heat management, cold-weather gear, and athlete-driven apparel.

-While lifestyle-focused brands (Vuori, Alo, Lululemon) dominate the comfort segment, Under Armour remains strong in serious training, outdoor performance, and moisture-control innovation.
+While lifestyle-focused brands like Vuori, Alo, and Lululemon dominate comfort and aesthetics, Under Armour remains strong in serious training, outdoor performance, and moisture-control innovation.

 💬 From my manufacturing experience, no brand matches UA’s combination of HeatGear, ColdGear, and compression engineering at scale.